 2Science classes must have been taken within seven years of entering the program.
 If not, additional coursework may be required after the admissions committee review

-OM3111, BC3135, BC3136 and BC4104 are corequisite courses to the MSAOM program.
-The MSAOM curriculum has been designed so students missing one or more of these may take them after matriculating at Bastyr University.
-Previously completed coursework from other accredited institutions may satisfy these corequisites.
+AM4100, BC4104, BC4123, and BC4124 are requisite courses for the master's program.
+The MAc/MAcCHM curriculum has been designed so students missing one or more of these may take them after matriculating at Bastyr University.
+Previously completed coursework from other accredited institutions may satisfy these requisites.

 The Department of Acupuncture and Oriental Medicine has established the following expected learning outcomes for the Master of Science in Acupuncture and Oriental Medicine program.
 Graduates are trained to be: